 One thing that I did not get was that I was losing User preset when sharing a pedalboard… so looking at the files in .pedalboard, the presets are just mentioned there, but seem to be actually stored in the .lv2 directory.

-So I finally understood the presets belongs to the pedal If I use the same pedal in another pedalboard, the presets will be there.
+So I finally understood the presets belongs to the pedal :smiley: If I use the same pedal in another pedalboard, the presets will be there.
 It might also explain why deleting one can create a mess.

 I’ll back up that directory too I guess.